 - K’lekt charges much lower fees than other markets and it comes directly out of your PayPal account.
 Their fees are 5% of the item price (without the shipping fees) plus 1 Euro plus PayPal fees but they promise to never exceed 19 Euros on any sale no matter how high the transaction.

 - One of the most popular websites for online shopping.

 - Over a million people use Amazon on a daily basis.

 - When selling on Amazon, you have to take time to build up your reputation as a seller since there are so many frauds on the site.

-- Your Yeezys will sell in an auction-style; you set the price and buyers will bid up to their highest offer.
+- You will sell Yeezy Boost in an auction-style; you set the price and buyers will bid up to their highest offer.

 - If you are a professional seller, they will not charge you a selling fee, but for individuals, they will charge $0.99 for each sale made.
 When selling shoes, they will charge you a 15% referral fee for each item sold ($1 is the minimum referral fee).

-- Want an easy way to sell your Yeezy Boosts with no fees?
+- Want an easy way to sell Yeezy Boost with no fees?
 This is the way to go.

 - You place your ad and wait.
 The buyers in your area will call or email you to set up a meet for the exchange.